 My focus was on facilitating workflow for all the teams and producing more of what they really needed (and less of what they didn’t).
 I decided to organize a cross-team product discovery cadence to discuss their mutual and specific needs.

 I started by gathering a collection of representatives from within the teams as well as across the teams, shooting for a crosscutting set of skills around the product, user experience, and technology.
-For example, imagine there are three teams.
+For example, read more about tactical gear and imagine there are three teams.
 The discovery cadence might include a tech person and a product person from each team working with an embedded architect and product manager who cut across teams.

 I try to avoid organizing a product discovery team and a delivery team, as I don’t want to go back to the 1990s idea of separate design and development teams.
 I tend toward one community with two cadences: discovery and delivery.
 This allows for a collection of people to participate in a continuous product discovery cadence.